rgb-archive/spec/01-OpenSeals.md

 and transfer.

-Schemata are identified by a cryptographic SHA256-hash of the schema name (for informally-defined schemas) or double SHA256-hash of serialized formal schema definition data (see [Schemata definition](#schema) section).
+Schemata are identified by a cryptographic SHA256-hash of the schema name (for informally-defined schemas) or double SHA256-hash of serialized formal schema definition data (see [Schema serialization](#schema-serialization) section).
 OpenSeals-enabled user agents MAY use the hash to locate and download schema formal definition file (QSD) and use it in order to parse the sealed state and validate parts of it in relation to schema-defined state validation rules.

 ### Versioning